A-frame building: Religious examples

-At the same time, the A-frame used was in Europe as early 1959 for Bakkehaugen Church in Norway by architect Ove Bang who was an advocate of functionalism.
+At the same time, the A-frame used was in Europe as early 1959, for Bakkehaugen Church, in Norway, by architect Ove Bang, who was an advocate of functionalism.
 When the Arctic Cathedral in 1965, the A-frame church had become a new identity of religious architecture in Scandinavia.
 It spread to Europe and was used in 1967 to build the Yaddlethorpe Methodist Church in Yaddlethorpe.

-The A-shape religious building made it across the Pacific Ocean to New Zealand with the Whiteley Memorial Methodist Church dedicated on 19 October 1963 considered as "Taranaki's most beautiful building".
+The A-shape religious building made it across the Pacific Ocean to New Zealand, with the Whiteley Memorial Methodist Church, dedicated on 19 October 1963, considered "Taranaki's most beautiful building".